greywillfade/sally/content/blog/2020-08-30-september-coaching.md

 <p class="lede">Throughout September I’m going to be holding some free coaching sessions aimed at supporting folks from groups that are under-represented in the tech industry.
 Here’s a bit more about what that looks like and how it’ll work.</p>

+<span style="background-color: #fab9c1;">📣 Update: I've closed the form for now as I've had quite a bit of interest and want to get these folks booked in first.
+If possible I'll re-open afterwards for a few more.
+Thanks for your patience!</span>

 Over the next few weeks I’m going to have a bit of spare time before I start my new job (more on that soon!).
 I’m trying to spend a lot of time detaching (as much as anyone can within the current world!), but I’m also enjoying having some freedom to spend time on things that matter.
 As part of this, I want to offer up some of my time in the form of **1:1s and free coaching sessions for folk who’re from groups under-represented in the tech industry**.

 If you’ve come across this and don’t know anything about me, first off, hello!
 I’m Sally, I was most recently working at Monzo where I led engineering across Operations, and the web as a discipline.
 I managed a team of managers, led hiring for my areas, was involved in setting team structure, strategy, creating progression frameworks, and more.
 Before that I worked for myself doing contracting and then consultancy for a long time, but originally started out as a developer>architect>manager agency-side.
 I’ve worked with a huge range of people, I’m non-judgemental, and I’ve probably helped someone with your situation before 🙂